 Gastric lavage or induction of emesis should be carried out, followed by administration of activated charcoal.
 Thereafter, treatment is entirely supportive.
 If respirations are depressed, oxygen and artificial respiration should be employed and a patent airway assured by use of an oropharyngeal airway or endotracheal tube.
 Hypotension may be counteracted by use of dextran, plasma, concentrated albumin or a vasopressor agent such as norepinephrine.
 Cholinergic drugs or analeptic drugs are of no value and should not be used.

-Dispense with a child-resistant closure in a tight container as defined in the USP/NF.
+Dispense contents with a child-resistant closure (as required) and in a tight container as defined in the USP/NF.

 Watson Pharma Private Limited

 Verna, Salcette Goa 403 722 INDIA

 Actavis Pharma, Inc.

 100 Tablets Rx only